Mobile Number Portability FAQs

 As stated in the law, porting will be free of charge.

 The law states that 60 days should have lapsed from your last porting before making another request.

-Due to the complexity of the process of porting, we'll initially be able to transfer numbers from within our network when we start porting.
+Due to the complexity we'll initially be able to move numbers from within our network when we start porting.

 To port within our network, you need to meet the following requirements:

-- no remaining balance from your previous bill (for postpaid)
+- No financial obligations or remaining balances from your previous postpaid bill

 We needed the expertise and capability of a service provider given the technical and operational complexity of porting services.
 The decision to get Syniverse Technologies was made by all telcos – Globe, PLDT/ Smart, and Dito – in coordination with the National Telecommunications Commission (NTC).

 Syniverse Technologies LLC will serve as the bridging company between Globe and the other networks regarding porting.

 The porting request should still be made to your mother network.
 The entire transaction will still be between your original network and the recipient network.